 Work with an estate attorney to ensure that your plan reflects your desires, all of your beneficiary designations are titled properly, and all of your assets are accounted for.

 Have conversations with those you name as decision makers.
 Many parents name their adult children to roles such as executor of their estate, decision-makers for health care and financial needs, and coordinators of elder care.
 Many of these adult children are not aware of these responsibilities.
-So that they can be prepared, make sure those who will make decisions for you know of the responsibilities and understand your desires so they can properly represent your needs.
+So that they can be prepared, make sure your future decision-makers know of the responsibilities and understand your desires so they can properly implement your needs.

 Determine health insurance structure